I see you offer free ground shipping on orders over $250 and was instructed to click here for details. What are the details?

 I am not from North America.
 Can I order shocks from you?

 Yes, we can sell shocks and ship outside of North America, however we can not guarantee fitment, as frequently the North American spec vehicles and the vehicles offered throughout the rest of the world have different shock requirements.
-As a result, the shocks offered in North America may not work properly on your vehicle.
-Shipping also can become cost prohibitive, as it is usually a minimum of $150.00 US to ship a set of four shocks overseas.
+As a result, the shocks offered in North America may not work properly on your vehicle even if the part number is the same in North American and where you are.
+Shipping also can become cost prohibitive, as it is usually a minimum of $200.00 US to ship a set of four shocks overseas.
 Your best bet is to contact a Bilstein dealer near you.
 A list of international Bilstein dealers can be found on Bilstein's German website by clicking here.
-If you are still interested, please send an email to us at firstname.lastname@example.org, and we will be happy to set up an order for you.
+Our website will accept orders from most international addresses, however we do double check the accuracy of shipping costs manually prior to processing all orders.

 Also be aware that there are many vehicles that Bilstein makes shocks for that are not sold in North America (examples include Alfa 164, Fiat Punto, Opel Astra, Peugeot 307, and Toyota Hilux).
 For these vehicles, you should contact a Bilstein dealer near you.